 Focusing on improving your weaknesses; intentionally seeking out challenges you can't yet meet.

-Practicing alone, logging more hours and more hours than with others.
+Practicing alone, logging more hours than with others.

 Seeking negative feedback for the purposes of improving your craft.

 Then focus in on the specific weaknesses and drill them relentlessly.

 Don't be afraid to experiment if you find yourself getting stuck or even if you're not.
 Sometimes you have to get out of your comfort zone even if you're already doing good.
 Who knows, you might do better.